-In the meantime, she prescribed some strong antibiotics for any kind of bacterial infection, and steroids for even worse infections such as meningoencephalitis.
+In the meantime, she prescribed some strong antibiotics for any kind of bacterial infection, and steroids for the inflammation associated with even worse infections such as meningoencephalitis.
 She said sometimes things like this occur without any known causes, meaning they are idiopathic, but again, it was so rare.

-Needless to say we went home extremely frightened, not knowing how to get through this, but we knew we had to stay strong for Katie, and give her the medication hoping it would help.
+Needless to say, we went home extremely frightened, not knowing how to get through this, but we knew we had to stay strong for Katie, and give her the medication hoping it would help.
 The steroids made her very weak, but her appetite was good, she wasn't vomiting, and she wasn't acting strange.
-After two weeks, the pills were done and there was nothing else we could do to help.
-We never gave up hoping, and we kept believing that it was facial stroke, until one morning, we saw the other side of her face was droopy as well.
+After two weeks, the pills were done, and there was nothing else we could do to help.
+We never gave up hope, and we kept believing that it was a facial stroke, until one morning, we saw the other side of her face was droopy as well.